bosch-aisecurity-aishield/watchtower/README.md

 On successful completion of the Watchtower scan, three reports will be generated in the following path :

-- For CLI Mode - all three reports will be available inside the watchtower src folder.
+- For CLI Mode - all three reports will be available inside the Watchtower src folder.
 Users may refer last line of the summary report in the console for the complete path of the reports location

-- For UI Mode - all three will be reports will be available inside the watchtower src folder.
+- For UI Mode - all three will be reports will be available inside the Watchtower src folder.
 Users may refer to the success message on the UI to get the path of the reports location

-- For UI-Docker Mode - all three reports will be available inside the watchtower reports folder.
+- For UI-Docker Mode - all three reports will be available inside the Watchtower reports folder.
 Users may refer to the success message on the UI to get the path of the reports location

 01. Summary Report - In summary report will provide information on number of model files and notebook files detected, Number of vulnerabilities detected and Count of those vulnerabilities mapped to Critical, High, Medium and low.
 Sample snippet of Summary Report: